DrinkCann is a cannabis-infused tonic: a canned beverage that comes in multiple unique flavors and visually appealing packaging.

 There’s style and substance to it that both add up.

-Instead of keeping the messaging as a separate entity, it feels rather incorporated into the core design, leading to a less disjointed experience.
+Instead of keeping the messaging as a separate entity, it feels instead incorporated into the core design, leading to a less disjointed experience.